 Planning a trip to Kyrgyzstan?
 You’ve probably heard about the famous Ala Kul trekking and Altyn Arashan hotsprings – and maybe you’re even planning to go there!… We understand you: having the opportunity to hike in the green Kyrgyz mountains, walking on a ridge, somewhere at 3900m above sea level; picnicking on the shores of a high altitude lake and meeting Kyrgyz nomads doesn’t happen every day!… On the other hand, you may not know that it’s possible to make this trek without a guide and in complete autonomy?
 The exact location of the free hotsprings in Altyn Arashan?
 Nor how to prepare this trek, in how many days, with what equipment?
 All the answers to your questions can be found in this trek guide!

-Prepare your trek
+Get ready for your trek

 An essential step before setting off to the beautiful mountains of Karakol: prepare your trek!
 We have therefore wrote a complete list of tips and advice, drawn from our own experience, to help you to be in the best conditions to face the Kyrgyz summits!